mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 debugging information on each job’s progress, among other things.

+Hadoop provides:

+* MapReduce: you can run MapReduce jobs
+* HDFS: Hadoop Distributed File System

 ## Tez
 [Apache Tez](https://tez.apache.org) (which implements MapReduce paradigm) is a framework to create high performance applications for batch and data processing.
 YARN of Apache Hadoop coordinates with it to provide the developer framework and API for writing applications of batch workloads.

 The Tez is aimed at building an application framework which allows for a complex directed-acyclic-graph (DAG) of tasks for processing data.
 It is currently built atop Apache Hadoop YARN.

 ## HBase
 [HBase](https://hbase.apache.org) is n open source, non-relational, distributed database running in conjunction with Hadoop

 ## HDFS
 Hadoop Distributed File System; a distributed file system designed to run on commodity hardware.
 You can place huge amount of data in HDFS.
 You can create new files/directories.
-You can delete files, but you can not edit/update files.
+You can delete files, but you can not edit/update files in place.

+# Commodity server/hardware
+Commodity hardware (computer), sometimes known as off-the-shelf server/hardware, is a computer device or IT component that is relatively inexpensive, widely available and basically interchangeable with other hardware of its type.
+Since commodity hardware is not expensive, it is used in building/creating clusters for big data computing (scale-out architecture).
+Commodity hardware is often deployed for high availability and disaster recovery purposes.

 ## Fault Tolerance and Data Replication.
 HDFS is designed to reliably store very large files across